• Post a Project

 Source: SE Ranking

 In this sense, niche trade publications and local business journals can wield disproportionate influence, such as MarTech for marketing, Dark Reading for cybersecurity, or InfoWorld for data analytics.
-For example, if your expert commentary appears in SC Media, AI learns that your brand is authoritative when it comes to cybersecurity.
-It associates your brand with the topic, making the AI more likely to suggest your brand when someone asks for recommendations for a cybersecurity vendor.
+For example, if your expert commentary appears in SC Media, AI learns that your brand is authoritative in cybersecurity.
+It associates your brand with the topic, making the AI more likely to suggest it when someone asks for recommendations on a cybersecurity vendor.

 AI also takes user reviews, opinions, and mentions on social media and knowledge platforms very seriously.
 One study that explored citations by the leading AI answer engines found that knowledge platforms reign supreme.
 Among the top ten most cited sources, Reddit comes up more frequently than Forbes or Gartner.
 Google’s AI Overviews, for example, cites Reddit, YouTube, Quora, and LinkedIn more often than Forbes and Business Insider.

 These platforms have authority for GEO purposes, even though many of them aren’t traditionally considered “earned media.”
-According to Gini Dietrich’s PESO model of the marketing media mix, they are either paid (as in the case of sponsored influencer videos on YouTube, for example) or shared (as in the case of brand-authored posts on Medium or customer community discussions on Reddit).
+According to Gini Dietrich’s PESO model of the marketing media mix, they are either paid (e.g., sponsored influencer videos on YouTube) or shared (e.g., brand-authored posts on Medium or customer community discussions on Reddit).

 But there’s no arguing with AI answers, and GEO-ready digital PR firms know how to secure steady flows of contextually relevant mentions on all of these platforms as part of a holistic strategy.